laffra/auger/README.md

 # Running Auger in verbose mode

-Rather than emit tests in the file system, Auger can also print out the test to the console.
+Rather than emit tests in the file system, Auger can also print out the test to the console, by using the `verbose` parameter:
-Use the following parameter:

     import auger

     with auger.magic([Foo], verbose=True):
         main()

+In that case, Auger will not generate any tests, but just print them out.

 # A larger example

-Consider the following example, pet.py, that lets us create a Pet with a name and a species:
+Consider the following example, `pet.py`, included in the `sample` folder, that lets us create a `Pet` with a name and a species:

     from animal import Animal